 Our mission at Roanoke College is to serve students.
 The financial aid program is integral to this objective.
 For many students and families, the costs of a private college may seem out of reach.
 Our goal is to do our best to ensure that no deserving student is denied a quality Roanoke College education because of lack of funds.

 The College actively participates in a wide range of federal and state student aid programs.
 We also make generous commitments each year from our own resources to help students.
-Roanoke College administers more than $37.3 million in financial aid annually.
+Roanoke College administers nearly $40 million in financial aid annually.
 We work closely with each family to match their needs with federal, state, private and College resources.
 Qualified students can receive a financial aid award with includes assistance ranging from scholarships and grants to loans and jobs.
 At least 85% of our enrolled students receive aid from these types of programs.

 As you and your family consider the financing options available at Roanoke College, it is important to realize that factors other than income are considered when determining financial opportunities.
 Virtually every student is eligible for some form of budgeting assistance, whether it be a full financial aid package or a monthly payment plan.
 The Financial Aid Office is available to assist you in determining the programs for which you may qualify.

 How much does it cost to attend Roanoke?
 Check out the direct costs.
 But remember, you will probably receive some financial assistance.

 The Awarding Process...

 Experience tells us that, for most students and their families, the process of investing in a Roanoke education consists of four steps.

 1. Exploring funds awarded on the basis of academic merit;